Advertising »

 Jus soli, jus sanguinis, and marriage

-Simply living or being born in Monaco is not enough to access Monégasque citizenship.
-However, having blood relatives who are Monégasque nationals, is one way to obtain this prized nationality; anyone born to a Monégasque parent will automatically receive the same citizenship.
+Simply living or being born in Monaco is not enough to obtain Monégasque citizenship.
+However, having blood relatives who are Monegasque nationals is one route; anyone born to a Monegasque parent will automatically receive the same citizenship.
 As for adoption, the same rules apply.
-Any child adopted by Monégasque nationals will be given the same citizenship as their adoptive parents.
-Should a child be born in the Principality and not know who their parents are, then they too will receive citizenship, by virtue of being born in Monaco.
+Any child adopted by Monegasque nationals will be given the citizenship of their adoptive parents.
+Should a child be born in the Principality to unknown parent, they too will receive citizenship, by virtue of being born in Monaco.

 Requests for naturalisation addressed to the Sovereign Prince